 Review and amend the incident response plan regularly

 Corporate cybersecurity can be extremely challenging.
 It involves a human element and a huge number of moving parts.
 Even the biggest players in the business world tend to struggle with the growing cybersecurity demands.
-And so, sometimes it might be difficult to see that something as complicated as business security actually starts with very basic things such as practicing good password hygiene or being able to spot a phishing email.
+And so, sometimes it might be difficult to see that something as complicated as business security starts with very basic things such as practicing good password hygiene or being able to spot a phishing email.